equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 end
 ```

-Honestly if you do this it's just matter of "when" that you'll receive phone call at 3am to "fix this".
+Honestly if you do this it's just matter of "when" that you'll receive phone call at 3am from your boss to fix a critical security bug.
 Think about this use of `receive_message_chain` just as a "interface
 test" not really proving anything just ensuring if stuff gets called.

-It's way to easy to make a mistake in SQL with Arel (especially if you use `.includes` or `.joins')
+It's way to easy to make a mistake in SQL with Arel (especially if you use `.includes` or `.joins`)
 Even if you are the best SQL programer in your country you still cannot
-prevent that junior developer will edit the `where` clouse incorrectly
+prevent that a junior developer will edit the `where` clause incorrectly
 and your test will have no idea about this.

 So some will test individual "query objects" and scopes with real